Earlier diabetes tests recommended for overweight US adults

 The American Diabetes Association says overweight or obese adults of any age should be screened.

-Screening means blood tests to measure sugar levels and sometimes involves drinking a sugary liquid first.
+Screening means blood tests to measure sugar levels and sometimes involve drinking a sugary liquid first.
 The new guidance suggests that people whose tests are normal could be screened every three years.

 Type 2 diabetes impairs the body’s ability to use insulin to regulate blood sugar, leading to high levels that can cause heart problems, organ damage and blindness.
 Prediabetes means higher than normal blood sugar levels that can lead to full-blown diabetes.